Skip to content

 8. Choose Save.

-Note: It's a best practice to allow only ports used by your Application Load Balancer.
+Note: It's a best practice to allow ports that only your Application Load Balancer uses.

-The CloudFront managed prefix list can only be added one time for each security group under the default settings because of the prefix list weight.
+You can only add the CloudFront managed prefix list one time for each security group under the default settings because of the prefix list weight.
 To add another rule with CloudFront as the Source type in the same security group, request a quota increase.
 Or, use two security groups that both reference the CloudFront managed prefix list.

 Related information